-History is divided into parts; pre-history, proto-history and history.
+History is divided into parts; pre-history, proto-history, and history.
 Events occurring before the invention of writing are considered the domain of pre-history.
-It is generally represented by three Stone Ages.
+It is generally represented by the three Stone Age.

-Period between pre-history and history, during which a culture or civilization has not yet developed writing but are mentioned in the written records of a contemporary literate civilization.
-For example, the script of the Harrappan civilization remains undeciphered; however, since its existence is noted in Mesopotamian writings, it is considered a part of proto-history.
+The period between prehistory and history, during which a culture or civilization has not yet developed writing but is mentioned in the written records of contemporary literate civilization.
+For example, the script of the Harappan civilization remains undeciphered; however, since its existence is noted in Mesopotamian writings, it is considered a part of proto-history.

-The study of the past after the invention of writing and the study of literate societies based on the written and archaeological sources constitutes The history and identity of human settlements in India go back to pre-historic times.
+The study of the past after the invention of writing and the study of literate societies based on the written and archaeological sources constitutes The history and identity of human settlements in India that go back to prehistoric times.

 - Old Stone Age, Paleolithic Age: 5,00,000-10,000 BCE